Essay Series

 The fork

-But the destination does not have to look like the transition.
-That is the mistake buried in most AI fatalism — it sees the first shock and assumes it has seen the final form.
+But the destination doesn't have to look like the transition.
+That's the mistake under most AI fatalism — it sees the first shock and assumes it's seen the final shape.
+You can point this technology at making inherited systems leaner and more centralized.
+You can also point it at dissolving the coordination failures that made half those systems necessary in the first place.

 The first path is already funded.
 The second has to be built.